adobe/spectrum-css/README.md

 ### Releasing bundles

-Bundles are released with a separate command, intended to be ran after individual components are released.
+Bundles are released with a separate command, intended to run after individual components are released.
 To release bundles, simply run:

 ```
 npm run release-bundles